 Monica is writing a novel about the nature of complicity in Marcos-era Philippines, and a critical study of the Martial Law Novel.

 Monica Macansantos was born and raised in the Philippines, and holds an MFA from the Michener Center for Writers at the University of Texas at Austin.
 Her work has appeared in The Masters Review, Day One, Longform Fiction, Five Quarterly, Thin Noon, The Fictioneer, Shirley, Aotearotica, and TAYO Literary Magazine, among other places.
 Her essay, 'Becoming A Writer: The Silences We Write Against', was named a Notable Essay in The Best American Essays 2016, edited by Jonathan Franzen and Robert Atwan.
-Her story, 'Leaving Auckland', was a Finalist in the Summer 2016 Glimmer Train Fiction Open, while her story, 'Stopover', earned an Honorable Mention in the Winter 2013 Glimmer Train Fiction Open.
+Her story, 'Leaving Auckland', was a Finalist in the Summer 2016 Glimmer Train Fiction Open and was subsequently serialised as a novella on the website failbetter.com (2018), while her story, 'Stopover', earned an Honorable Mention in the Winter 2013 Glimmer Train Fiction Open.
 Her work has been recognized with residencies at Hedgebrook and the Kimmel Harding Nelson Center for the Arts.

 Monica writes: 'My novel is tentatively titled The People We Trust, and examines the lives of three young people who come of age during the early years of the Marcos dictatorship.